yashvardhan-kukreja/trivy/README.md

 ## Homebrew

-You can use homebrew on macOS.
+You can use homebrew on macOS and Linux.

 ```
 $ brew install aquasecurity/trivy/trivy